 Not many children can say they had the opportunity to flourish and create connections with prominent social justice leaders like Angela Davis, Erica Huggins, Elaine Brown and Gwendolyn Newton, wife of Huey P. Newton, who Smith interviewed at just the age of 8-years-old.

 “It [The Bernie Mac Show] was the best thing I could’ve ever done.
 I’m so grateful that I know it has more to do with a bigger source, which I’m going to say is God that put this all together.
 It was groundbreaking and made a difference in television today.”

-The emotion and buffering tears from Smith as she discussed this, leads back to the greats she’s inspired by who have paved the way for her platform as an actress.
-Eartha Kitt, Diahann Carroll, Vanessa Redgrave, Anjelica Houston, and Jessica Lange to name a few, are Smith’s blueprints to resonation through one’s craft, confidence, and her will to keep developing her own gift.
+The emotion and buffering tears from Smith as she discussed this leads back to the greats she’s inspired by who has paved the way for her platform as an actress.
+Eartha Kitt, Diahann Carroll, Vanessa Redgrave, Anjelica Houston, and Jessica Lange to name a few, are Smith’s blueprints to resonation through one’s craft, confidence and her will to keep developing her own gift.

 “Passion was a word that I read, passion was something I knew the definition of, and that I knew the feeling.
 Acting gave me a feeling of passion, and I never looked back.
 It’s been twenty-seven years now.”